TaxFoundation/international-tax-competitiveness-index/source_documentation.md

 * **`dividends_exemption`** A dividend derived by a company resident in New Zealand from a foreign company is treated as exempt income, see PwC, "Worlwide Tax Summaries: Corporate - Income determination," https://taxsummaries.pwc.com/new-zealand/corporate/income-determination.

-* **`capital_gains_exemption`** A dividend derived by a company resident in New Zealand from a foreign company is treated as exempt income, see PwC, "Worlwide Tax Summaries: Corporate - Income determination," https://taxsummaries.pwc.com/new-zealand/corporate/income-determination.
+* **`capital_gains_exemption`** A capital gain derived by a company resident in New Zealand from a foreign company is treated as exempt income, see PwC, "Worlwide Tax Summaries: Corporate - Income determination," https://taxsummaries.pwc.com/new-zealand/corporate/income-determination.

 ## Norway